petergridge/irrigation_component_v2/README.md

 * In Lovelace create a 'manual' card and copy the contents of the 'lovelace.yaml' file

 ## CONFIGURATION
-An irrigation section must be present in the configuration.yaml file that specifies the irrigation programs, zones and the switches attached:

 ### Example configuration.yaml entry
 ```yaml
   switch: